agusquaglia51/WokiLite/README.md

 ### Current Implementation

-1. **No User Authentication**
-   - No login/signup system
-   - Anyone can create/cancel reservations
-   - No user profiles or reservation history

-2. **Single Table Assignment**
-   - Cannot combine multiple tables for large parties
-   - Large groups may not find availability

-3. **Fixed Reservation Duration**
-   - All reservations are 90 minutes
-   - No custom duration options

-4. **No Payment Integration**
-   - No deposits or prepayment
-   - No cancellation fees

-5. **No Real-Time Updates**
-   - Frontend doesn't automatically refresh availability
-   - Manual page refresh required

-6. **Limited Search**
-   - Search functionality not fully implemented
-   - No filtering by cuisine, location, or price

-7. **No Notifications**
-   - No email/SMS confirmations
-   - No reminder notifications

-8. **Basic Error Handling**
-   - Some edge cases may not be covered
-   - Error messages could be more descriptive

-9. **No Admin Dashboard**
-   - Restaurant owners cannot manage their listings
-   - No reservation management interface

-10. **No Reviews/Ratings**
-    - No customer feedback system
-    - No restaurant ratings

-### Performance Considerations

-- No caching implemented (Redis)
-- No rate limiting
-- No database connection pooling optimization
+**Authentication & Authorization**

+- No user authentication system
+- No role-based access control
+- Anyone can create or cancel any reservation
+- No user profiles or reservation history per user

+**Reservation Management**

+- Single table assignment only (cannot combine multiple tables)
+- Large parties may fail to find availability if no single table is large enough
+- Fixed 90-minute reservation duration (no custom durations available)
+- No deposit or prepayment system
+- No cancellation fees or penalties
+- Reservations cannot be modified after creation (must cancel and rebook)

+**User Experience**

+- No real-time availability updates (frontend requires manual page refresh)
+- No search functionality by cuisine, location, price range, or other filters
+- No email or SMS confirmations for reservations
+- No reminder notifications before reservation time
+- No customer reviews or ratings system

+**Restaurant Management**

+- No admin dashboard for restaurant owners
+- Restaurants cannot manage their own listings or hours
+- No ability to manually block time slots or mark unavailable tables
+- No reservation management interface for staff
+- No analytics or reporting for restaurant owners

+**System Features**

+- No payment integration or billing
+- No integration with third-party services
+- No API rate limiting (vulnerable to abuse)
+- No caching mechanism (Redis not implemented)
 - No CDN for static assets
 - No lazy loading for large datasets
+- No data export functionality

+**Performance Considerations**

+- Database connection pooling not optimized for high load
+- No query optimization or indexing beyond basic setup
+- No static asset caching headers
+- Single-instance deployment (no horizontal scaling considered)

+**Data & Security**

+- Sensitive information (phone, email) stored in plain text
+- No data encryption at rest or in transit (if deployed over HTTP)
+- No audit logging for administrative actions
+- CORS configured but not production-hardened
+- No input sanitization against injection attacks

+---

+## 🌐 Deployment

+### Current Status

+**The application is not currently deployed publicly.** This is a development version meant to run locally.

+### Preparing for Deployment

+To deploy this application to production, consider the following:

+1. **Environment Configuration**: Set appropriate environment variables for production databases, API URLs, and security settings.

+2. **Database Migration**: Use a managed PostgreSQL service (AWS RDS, DigitalOcean, Heroku) rather than self-hosted.

+3. **Backend Deployment**: Deploy to a Node.js hosting platform like Vercel, Railway, Heroku, or AWS Lambda.

+4. **Frontend Deployment**: Deploy the Next.js frontend to Vercel or similar platform.

+5. **Security Hardening**: Implement HTTPS, add authentication, rate limiting, and input validation.

+6. **Monitoring**: Set up error tracking (Sentry), performance monitoring (New Relic), and logging aggregation.

+### Deployment Platforms (Recommended)

+- **Frontend**: Vercel, Netlify, or AWS Amplify
+- **Backend**: Railway, Render, Heroku, or AWS ECS
+- **Database**: AWS RDS, DigitalOcean Managed Database, or Heroku Postgres

+### Public URL

+Once deployed, the public URL will be available here.
+For now, the application is only accessible locally at `http://localhost:3000`.

 ---